-Pursuant to regulatory guidance, the Bank conducts annual capital stress tests, modeling systemic and company-specific stress scenarios.
-In 2022, the Bank conducted its annual capital stress tests and the results of these tests were presented to and reviewed by the Bank's senior management, the Bank's Board of Directors, and the Board's Financial Risk Committee.
+Pursuant to regulatory guidance, the Bank conducts annual capital stress tests, modeling a systemic stress scenario.
+In addition, the Bank may model company-specific stress scenarios from time to time.
+In 2023, the Bank conducted its annual capital stress tests and the results of these tests were presented to and reviewed by the Bank's senior management, the Bank's Board of Directors, and the Board's Financial Risk Committee.
 In addition, the Bank made the results of the stress tests (its current business forecast) available to its prudential regulators - the FDIC and the UDFI.
 Generally, the stress test results include certain measures that evaluate the Bank's ability to absorb losses in severely adverse economic and financial conditions.
 On the basis of a stress analysis, senior management may elect to adjust its business plans or capital targets to reduce risks identified by the analysis.
 Our regulators may also require the Bank to raise additional capital or take other actions, or may impose restrictions on our business, based on the results of the stress tests.
 We may not be able to raise additional capital if required to do so or may not be able to do so on terms that are advantageous to us.
 Any such capital raises, if required, may also be dilutive to our existing stockholders.
 Our regulators may also update their supervisory expectations applicable to the Bank's stress tests, which could change how the Bank conducts stress tests or how senior management uses the results of the stress tests to inform business plans and capital targets.